Skip to navigation Skip to content

 Cancelling the income support payment

 The evidence provided by the job seeker, or their employer must include information on any leave or redundancy payments received by the job seeker on termination from the employer.
-These payments are to be assessed and recorded on the Maintain screen in the guided procedure and applied under the existing Income Maintenance Period (IMP) rules.
+These payments are to be assessed and recorded on the Maintain screen in the workflow and applied under the existing Income Maintenance Period (IMP) rules.

 The job seeker's payment will auto-change from suspended to cancelled with the reason YBE.
 A cancellation advice will be issued to the job seeker.